Dichobune: Size

-The Dichobuninae is described as consisting of larger-sized dichobunids; Dichobune in particular is recorded as being medium-sized compared to its close relatives.
-Its close relatives and possible descendants Synaphodus and Metriotherium are diagnosed as being large-sized dichobunids in comparison.
+The Dichobuninae is described as consisting of larger dichobunids; Dichobune in particular is recorded as being medium compared to its close relatives.
+Its close relatives and possible descendants Synaphodus and Metriotherium are diagnosed as being larger dichobunids in comparison.
 The earliest species D. robertiana is small in size.
 D. sigei is a small-sized species of Dichobune, moreso than D. cf. robertiana from Egerkingen.
 D. fraasi is smaller than D. leporina, the latter of which is large-sized.
 D. jehennei, the latest known species of Dichobune, is larger than D. leporina.
 The skull of D. jehennei measures 130 mm in length while its bizygomtic width is 61 mm wide.
 In regard to dental row lengths, P^{2} - M^{3} of D. jehennei measures 51 mm.
 Whereas P_{2} - M_{3} of D. leporina reaches 50 mm in length, that of D. jehennei can measure 59.6 mm in length.

 The estimated body mass of D. leporina has been calculated by Helder Gomes Rodrigues et al. in 2019 based on the length of M_{1}, yielding 4.6 kg.
 The body mass estimate is considerably larger than in the earlier dichobunid Messelobunodon, whose estimates yielded 1.27 kg from M_{1} and 0.735 kg from an astragalus.
 The body mass formula based on astragali was previously established by Jean-Noël Martinez and Sudre in 1995 for Palaeogene artiodactyls, although Dichobune was not included in the initial study.